 - A) Duties and Responsibilities of Senate Members: - 1) Must attend all Committee on Committees and B.C.C.
-Chair Council meetings. - 2) Shall serve as a director or representative at large and fulfill the duties of the position as enumerated below. - 3) Shall report back to the Senate on the activities of the Committee. - 4) Attend all interviews involving Committee on Committees external appointments to A.S.
-B.C.C.s unless restricted by time commitments. - 5) Assume other duties and responsibilities as may be assigned by the Chair. - B) The chair, director, coordinator and representative at large positions shall be determined internally by the Committee on Committees Chair, Executive Vice Chair and the Internal Vice President.
-Each member must attend all Committee on Committees meetings. - C) The specific designations of each council member shall be: - 1) Committee Representative at Large - 2) Liaison Director - 3) Outreach and Recruitment Chair - 4) Shared Governance Coordinator - D) Duties and Responsibilities of the Committee Representative at Large: - 1) Draft all legislation proposed by the Committee and present it to the Senate. - 2) Undertake at least one (1) special project per quarter. - 3) Assist the Chair and Executive Vice Chair with the completion of their duties. - 4) Assist with other projects based upon need and according to assignment by the Chair. - 5) Be a member of all Committee on Committees SubCommittees and chair all Ad Hoc subCommittees which have not been assigned a chair. - 6) Shall have the chief responsibility of notifying the Committee of any legislation that may have an impact on B.C.C.s.
+Chair Council meetings. - 2) Shall serve as a member of at least two (2) subcommittees throughout the course of the year. - a) All senators shall be members of the BCC Collaboration subcommittee - b) Each senator shall serve as a liaison between the Committee on Committee and at least one (1) other AS BCC. - 3) Shall report back to the Senate on the activities of the Committee. - 4) Attend all interviews involving Committee on Committees external appointments to A.S.
+B.C.C.s unless otherwise restricted by time commitments. - 5) Assume other duties and responsibilities as may be assigned by the Chair. - 6) Shall undertake at least one (1) special project per quarter. - B) The Committee Representative At-large shall be determined, internally, by the Committee on Committees Chair, Executive Vice Chair and the Internal Vice President. - C) Duties and Responsibilities of the Committee Representative at Large: - 1) Draft all legislation proposed by the Committee and present it to the Senate. - 2) Assist the Chair and Executive Vice Chair with the completion of their duties.

+- 3) Be a member of all Committee on Committees SubCommittees and chair all Ad Hoc subCommittees which have not been assigned a chair. - 4) Shall have the chief responsibility of notifying the Committee of any legislation that may have an impact on B.C.C.s.